DynamoDS/DynamoPrimer/04_The-Building-Blocks-of-Programs/4-1_data.md

 4. Now we merge the two lists into one by using the **List.Create** battery.
 Notice that the battery creates a *list of lists.* This changes the structure of the data.
 5. When using **List.GetItemAtIndex** again, with index set to *0*, we get the first list in the list of lists.
 This is what it means to treat a list as an item, which is somewhat different from other scripting languages.
 We will get more advanced with list manipulation and data structure in later chapters.

 The key concept to understand about data hierachy in Dynamo: **with respect to data structure, lists are regarded as items.**  In other words, Dynamo functions with a top-down process for understanding data structures.
 What does this mean?
-Let's walk-through it with an example.
+Let's walk through it with an example.

 ### Using Data to Make a Chain of Cylinders
 In this first example, we assemble a shelled cylinder which walks through the geometry hierarchy discussed in this section.